WyldResearchLtd/Ligger.spritebuilder/README.md

 * Beers in HUD are lowres

 NI Mute audio and change selection- new selection not played - KNOWN ISSUE
-NR can not access 'notification area - NOT REPRODUCABLE

-*offline caching of Log

-NI Mute audio and change selection- new selection not played - KNOWN ISSUE
-NR can not access 'notification area - CANNOT REPRO
+NI can not access control area - KNOWN ISSUE

 TODO
 --------------------